Sypher12233/Full-Stack-Dev-JS/JS/README.md

 In the process of figuring out this compiler error, you were able to learn how to use Array methods on objects, and how to think about your use of data types.
 See, every error is an opportunity to learn!

-6. If It Doesn’t Work, Repeat Steps 2-4.
+6 If It Doesn’t Work, Repeat Steps 2-4.

 Keep searching through Google and Stack Overflow.
 The answer will be there!
 Sometimes it’s helpful to Google parts of the error message, use `console.log()` to see the outputs, or to read about methods and data types at the website MDN Web Docs.

 The solutions to your errors are out there, and the process of finding them will make you a stronger and more confident programmer.
 As you grow and learn, expect to encounter countless errors, and expect each one to be its own unique learning opportunity.

-7. Ask The Question Yourself.
+7 Ask The Question Yourself.

 Okay, maybe the answer isn’t out there… yet.
 There is a wealth of information out on the web, but you might be the first one doing something completely new and shiny.
 It’s ok to ask for help.
 On the same sites and forums that you found help from, post a question.
 Ideally, you supply all the background information and provide relevant code that others can look at and do their best to help you out.

-**Wrap up**
+> Wrap up

 Remember that bugs are a good thing: finding bugs gives you the opportunity to make your code stronger and more secure.
 Debugging is a learning opportunity, and other programmers have encountered similar issues and had to ask a lot of the same questions before you.
 So don’t reinvent the wheel; instead, tap into the pool of solved bugs and learning opportunities available on sites like Stack Overflow, or other resources that can turn up in a web search.